nodejs/node/doc/api/dns.md

 They do not use the same set of configuration files than what [`dns.lookup()`][] uses.
 For instance, _they do not use the configuration from `/etc/hosts`_.

-[DNS error codes]: #dns-error-codes
+[DNS error codes]: #error-codes
 [Domain Name System (DNS)]: https://en.wikipedia.org/wiki/Domain_Name_System
-[Implementation considerations section]: #dns-implementation-considerations
+[Implementation considerations section]: #implementation-considerations
 [RFC 5952]: https://tools.ietf.org/html/rfc5952#section-6
 [RFC 8482]: https://tools.ietf.org/html/rfc8482
 [`--dns-result-order`]: cli.md#--dns-result-orderorder